vbrett/hatch-pyinstaller/README.md

 All valid PyInstaller options should be functional.
 You can only define 1 set of options that are applied on all built scripts (= values of `scriptname`).
 Options that do not take an argument are added to a flags list: `flags = ["--onedir", "--clean"]`.
 Options that take an argument have their own entry `log-level = "WARN"`.
 For options that can be used multiple times use a list of strings for the value: `collect-data = ["some_module", "some_other_module" ]`.
 For a full list of option, see https://pyinstaller.org/en/stable/usage.html#options.

+Zipping:
+If you want all built script to be bundled in a single zip file, add `zip = true` in `[tool.hatch.build.targets.pyinstaller]`.
+Zip file will be named following wheel & sdist naming convention:
+`[package name]-[version].bin.zip`

+Compatibility warning:
+`--name` option cannot be defined if several scripts are to be built.
+`--distpath` option cannot be defined if built scripts are bundled in a zip file.
+In one of these cases, a warning is displayed and the option value is ignored.

 ## Example

 Project directory: